 Any person who wishes to decrease his or her risk of HB

 All pregnant women should be routinely tested for HBsAg.
 A pregnant woman who has no markers of HB infection but who is at high risk of HB should be offered HB vaccine at the first opportunity during the pregnancy and should be tested for antibody response (refer to Serologic Testing).
 HB vaccine can be used safely in pregnancy and during breastfeeding and should be administered when indicated, because acute HB in a pregnant woman may result in severe disease for the mother and chronic infection of the infant.
 The safety of HAHB vaccine given during pregnancy has not been studied in clinical trials.
-However, because the vaccine is prepared from inactivated viruses, the risk to the developing fetus is theoretical only.
+However, because the vaccine is prepared from inactivated viruses, no risk to the developing fetus is anticipated.
 Refer to Hepatitis A Vaccine in Part 4 for additional information.
 Refer to Immunization in Pregnancy and Breastfeeding in Part 3 for additional general information.

 The response to HB vaccine may be diminished in pre-term infants with a birth weight of less than 2,000 grams.
-Routine HB immunization of infants of mothers known to be negative for HBsAg should be delayed until the infant reaches 2,000 grams or until discharge from hospital (whichever comes first).
+Routine HB immunization of infants of mothers known to be negative for HBsAg should be delayed until the infant reaches 2,000 grams or until discharge from hospital, whichever comes first.

 Premature infants who are born to women who are HBsAg positive should receive the first dose of monovalent HB vaccine and HBIg within 12 hours of birth.
 Premature infants weighing less than 2,000 grams at birth require four doses of HB vaccine (at birth, 1, 2 and 6 months of age).
 Premature infants weighing 2,000 grams or more at birth require three doses of HB vaccine (at birth, 1 and 6 months).
 All infants of HBsAg positive mothers should have an assessment of the anti-HBs titre 4 weeks after their series of HB vaccine has been completed to assess the success of immunoprophylaxis.
 Refer to Table 2 and Post-exposure immunization.